dat-ecosystem/dat/README.md

 ### Downloading

 Start downloading by running the `clone` command.
-This will create a folder, download the content and metadata, and create a `.dat` folder.
-Once you start a download, you can resume using `clone` or the other download commands.
+This creates a folder, download the content and metadata, and a `.dat` folder inside.
+Once you started the download, you can resume using `clone` or the other download commands.

 ```
 dat clone <dat-link> [<folder>] [--temp]